BobChao87/eslint-history/SCHEMA.md

 * `time`: Time the event occurred.
 Unix timestamp, in milliseconds.
   * This is not a `DATETIME` column, but instead an `INTEGER`, to allow the application to better handle it.

+## `Repositories`
+* `name` Name of the respository.
+Typically the highest possible folder name.
+* `commitId`: References `Commits`.
+Used to track the current commit number for stuff like "next" commit access.

 ## `Paths`
 * `name`: Folder name/path.
 Unix style seperation.